MaiMemo Memory Algorithm Experiment 2025 - Preliminary Report

 - The rating threshold remains G>2 to be considered a successful recall.
 However, because "Vague" feedback is now incorporated into the forgetting branch and "Forget" feedback is penalized separately, the scope of influence between success and failure is more distinct than in MMX-5.

-2.3.1 Evaluation Results
+2.3.1 Evaluation Description

 - Evaluate the error between the model's predicted recall probability and the user's actual recall results.